Options Clearing Corporation (OCC)

 FAQs

 When a company undergoes a stock split, merger, or spin-off, the OCC determines how existing option contracts are adjusted.
-They may change the strike price, the number of shares per contract, or the deliverable security to ensure the option's economic value remains fair.
+They may change the strike price, the number of shares per contract, or the deliverable security to ensure the option's economic value remains fair and that neither the buyer nor the seller is disadvantaged by the corporate event.

 No, the OCC is a private corporation owned by the major U.S. options exchanges.
-However, it is regulated by federal agencies (SEC and CFTC) and is designated as a Systemically Important Financial Market Utility (SIFMU).
+However, it is regulated by federal agencies including the SEC and CFTC, and is designated as a Systemically Important Financial Market Utility (SIFMU), which subjects it to Federal Reserve oversight and strict capital requirements.

 When you exercise an option, your broker notifies the OCC.
 The OCC then randomly assigns the exercise notice to a clearing member with a short position in that same series.
 That firm then assigns one of its customers.
-The OCC facilitates the transfer of stock and cash between the parties.
+The OCC facilitates the transfer of stock and cash between the parties, ensuring the contract terms are honored exactly as specified.

 The OCC guarantees that the terms of the contract will be honored (e.g., if you exercise a call, you will get the shares).
-It does not guarantee that you will make a profit on your trade; that depends on your trading strategy and market movements.
+It does not guarantee that you will make a profit on your trade; that depends entirely on your trading strategy, market movements, and execution.
+The OCC is a guarantor of performance, not investment success.

-The OCC is funded primarily through clearing fees (a tiny charge per contract traded) and income generated from the collateral (margin) it holds.
-It operates on a utility model, often refunding excess capital to its clearing members.
+The OCC is funded primarily through clearing fees, which are tiny charges per contract traded, and income generated from the multi-billion dollar pool of collateral (margin) it holds.
+It operates on a utility model, and historically it has often refunded excess capital to its clearing member firms when its financial reserves exceed its regulatory requirements.

 The Bottom Line